Septias/better-ilias/README.md

 Better ilias is not working atm because it changed it's login-form.
 I need to redo the login-flow before updates from Ilias can be loaded

 #### 01.11.2021
-There is a meeting planned with the ILIAS-staff planned of 28.11.2021 to maybe find a solution on why the login-flow is not working anylonger and how to fix it.
+There is a meeting planned with the ILIAS-staff planned for 28.11.2021 to maybe find a solution on why the login-flow is not working anylonger and how to fix it.

 # BetterIlias
 A tool for better interaction with the managment-website from Albert-Ludwigs-Universität Freiburg.